feadoor/slack-emoji-uploader/README.rst

     $ slackmoji images/*.png

-The tool will then prompt you for your Slack subdomain, your email address and your password before uploading each of your emoji.You can also pass some or all of this information using the following syntaxes:
+The tool will then prompt you for your Slack subdomain, your email address and your password before uploading each of your emoji.
+You can also pass some or all of this information using the following syntaxes:

 .. code-block:: console